kairos-io/kairos-docs/content/en/docs/Advanced/sys-extensions.md

 You can also build a system extension from a docker image directly by using [enki](https://github.com/kairos-io/enki) and using a dockerfile to isolate the artifacts you want converted into a system extension.

 Notice that when converting a docker image into a system extension, the last layer is the only one converted (The last command in a given Dockerfile) so have that in mind.
-This is useful for packages that ONLY install things in /usr or manual installation under /usr
+This is useful for packages that ONLY install things in /usr or manual installation under /usr.

+The `/usr/lib/extension-release.d/extension-release.NAME` file necessary for identifying the system extension is automatically created by the command so in this case you should not worry about that file.

 For example for a given Dockerfiles as such: